Bacterial Pyoderma in Dogs: Superficial vs. Deep

-• Superficial infections tend to be itchy with pimples, crusts, and circular collarettes; deep infections are more often painful with swelling, nodules, and draining tracts.
+• Superficial vs deep: superficial infections are itchy with pustules, crusts, and circular epidermal collarettes; deep infections are more often painful, with nodules, swelling, and draining tracts.

-• Folliculitis can progress to furunculosis when follicles rupture, pushing infection deeper and making treatment longer and more complex.
+• Folliculitis can progress to furunculosis when follicles rupture, pushing infection deeper and making treatment longer.

-• Cytology quickly confirms bacteria and/or yeast, while culture is most valuable for deep, recurrent, or non-responsive cases.
+• Diagnostics: cytology confirms bacteria and/or yeast in minutes; culture matters most for deep, recurrent, or non-responsive cases.

-• Dog pyoderma treatment works best when it matches depth: topical antiseptics can be central for superficial disease, while deep disease often needs systemic therapy and close follow-up.
+• Treatment matches depth: topical antiseptics (like 4% chlorhexidine) can be central for superficial disease, while deep disease usually needs systemic antibiotics and close follow-up.

-• Prevention is primarily trigger control—flea/allergy management, moisture control, and barrier-friendly routines—so the skin has more overhead against the next flare.
+• Prevention is trigger control — flea/allergy management, moisture control, and barrier-friendly routines give the skin more overhead against the next flare.

 What Pyoderma Means in Real Life